 Jessica lied to her mother and the rest of her family.

 She had been hiding her pregnancy; however, this deception was not going to be possible anymore.
 Instead of revealing her situation, she took her four-year-old and two-year-old sons and left, telling her family she was going to school.
-She planned to place the baby with Wendi until anyone even knew of his existence.
+She planned to place the baby with Wendi, never telling anyone that she had been pregnant.

 Wendi met Jessica through a caseworker.